MahdiHajiabadi/GSCIS_TBUDS/README.md

 # SWeG (Lossless/Lossy Graph Summarization)

 SWeG is one of the state-of-the-art algorithms based on correction-set framework.
-You can download the paper [here](https://dl.acm.org/doi/10.1145/3308558.3313402)
+You can download the paper from [here](https://dl.acm.org/doi/10.1145/3308558.3313402)
 ## How to run it?
 1. Navigate to the directory Java files exist.
 2. Create a new directory named "bin" (mkdir bin)